gordillo-ramon/blog/content/post/2024-05_Stateful_apps_in_kubernetes_part1/index.md

 The sidecar injection use to be a metadata annotation that instructs a mutating webhook (in case of hashicorp vault, the agent injector) to add a sidecar container that connects to the vault and download the secret in a shared space between the sidecar and the application container.

 It is the same approach as other technologies like istio add a companion container to abstract the application of the underlying technology to get the secret.
+Again, we need to update the vault deployment with [this script](code/vault/update-setup-csi-injector.sh)

 The list of annotations relevant for the injector are detailed [here](https://developer.hashicorp.com/vault/docs/platform/k8s/injector/annotations).